 Omran 5 – Sudan

-Season 5 of the popular Omran program, hosted by Sudanese journalist and beIN Sports TV presenter Swar Al Dahab, is dedicating 30 episodes to highlighting Sudan – its beauty and its people – amid the destruction caused by the ongoing war between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF), which began on 15 April 2023.
+Season 5 of the popular Omran programme, hosted by Sudanese journalist and beIN Sports TV presenter Swar Al Dahab, is dedicating 30 episodes to highlighting Sudan – its beauty and its people – amid the destruction caused by the ongoing war between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF), which began on 15 April 2023.

 The show streams on YouTube every Ramadan, shedding light on a struggling Muslim and/or Arab country for the entire holy month.
 In previous seasons, the programme put the spotlight on Syria (season 1), Gaza (season 2), 2023 Türkiye–Syria earthquakes, and Syria (season 3), and Yemen (season 4).